jcrist/msgspec/docs/supported-types.rst

 ``Raw``
 -------

-`msgspec.Raw` is a buffer-like type containing an already encoded messages.
+`msgspec.Raw` is a buffer-like type containing an already-encoded message.
 They have two common uses:

 **1. Avoiding unnecessary encoding cost**

-Wrapping an already encoded buffer in `msgspec.Raw` lets the encoder avoid re-encoding the message, instead it will simply be copied to the output buffer.
+Wrapping an already-encoded buffer in `msgspec.Raw` lets the encoder avoid re-encoding the message, instead it will simply be copied to the output buffer.
 This can be useful when part of a message already exists in an encoded format (e.g. reading JSON bytes from a database and returning them as part of a larger